muratk5n/thirdwave/en/README.md

 ---

-Ukraine is not Afghanisan.
+Ukraine is not Afghanistan.
 AFG terrain is much more hostile (see the list of empires getting their ass kicked there)

 ---

-PZ gets some things right; UKR war is taking place on flatlands, and is mostly artillery war which favors the Russians.
+PZ gets some things right; UKR war is taking place on flatlands, and is mostly an artillery war which favors the Russians.

 ---